 Speaking of wildlife, always view any wildlife from a safe distance.
 And by safe distance, I mean from your car where you are actually safe.
 Every time we’ve driven up to Maligne Lake, we’ve seen bears alongside the road.
-And every time there’s a tourist out trying to get close enough to get an iPad shot.
+Every time there’s a tourist out and trying to get close enough to get an iPad shot.

 If you’ve never been around wildlife, just know that you cannot underestimate how dangerous they are when they feel threatened.
 This particular mama bear was just trying to eat berries with her cubs when a man got too close trying to get a photo.
 Luckily she huffed at him rather than charging, but they will attack when they feel threatened, especially when they have young with them.

 When we saw this trio, there were so many cars jammed up on the road we couldn’t get passed.
 So I opened the sunroof and snapped off a quick shot from the safety of the car.